 Both first-year and second-year law students can apply for Air Force ROTC scholarships.
 Students complete either a one-year or two-year Air Force ROTC program while attending law school.

 Additionally, second-year law students can pursue an Air Force commission through Air Force ROTC's graduate law program.
-This program guarantees judge advocate duty after a student completes all Air Force ROTC, law school, and bar requirements.
-After graduating from an American Bar Association-accredited law school, the student must be admitted to practice law before the highest state court of any state or a federal court.
+This program guarantees judge advocate duty after a student completes all Air Force ROTC, law school and bar requirements.
+After graduating from a law school accredited by the American Bar Association, the student must be admitted to practice law before the highest state court of any state or a federal court.
 The new lawyer is then commissioned into the Air Force in the grade determined by the laws and directives in effect at the time of call to active duty.

 Airman Commissioning Opportunities

-Air Force ROTC has four programs in which Air Force enlisted personnel may pursue a commission.
+Air Force ROTC has three programs in which Air Force enlisted personnel may pursue a commission:

-Scholarships for Outstanding Airmen to ROTC, or SOAR, allows major command commanders to recognize outstanding enlisted Airmen by nominating them for an Air Force ROTC scholarship in any major.
+Scholarships for Outstanding Airmen to ROTC allows major command commanders to recognize outstanding Airmen by nominating them for an Air Force ROTC scholarship in any major.

-Professional Officer Course Early Release Program, or POC-ERP, is available to enlisted Airmen who may not be eligible or competitive for a scholarship due to age, degree program or grade point average.
-Airmen compete for allocations while coordinating their application package with the Air Force ROTC detachment they are interested in attending.
+The Professional Officer Course Early Release Program is available to Airmen who may not be eligible or competitive for a scholarship due to age, degree program or grade point average.
+Individuals compete for allocations while coordinating their application package with the Air Force ROTC unit they are interested in attending.

-The SOAR, ASCP and POC-ERP programs require the selected enlisted Airmen to leave active duty to complete their degrees and Air Force requirements necessary to earn a commission.
+These three Air Force ROTC programs require the selected Airmen to leave active duty to complete their degree and Air Force requirements necessary to earn a commission.

-.
+Enlisted personnel interested in completing their undergraduate degree and commissioning have two additional programs available.
+Enlisted members interested in becoming a registered nurse can apply for the Nurse Enlisted Commissioning Program.
 NECP provides an advancement pathway for enlisted Airmen to receive an active commission through the Nurse Corps.
-NECP is an opportunity for enlisted Airmen to complete a full-time BSN at an accredited university while on active duty.
-Contact the chief nurse at the nearest active duty, Guard or Reserve Medical Treatment Facility for more information and guidance.
+NECP is an opportunity for enlisted Airmen to complete a full-time bachelor of science in nursing degree at an accredited university while on active duty.
+Contact the chief nurse at the nearest active duty, Guard or Reserve medical treatment facility for more information and guidance.
+The Senior Leader Enlisted Commissioning Program allows the senior leaders of the Air Force to select one enlisted member each to attend college full-time for up to three years to complete their undergraduate degree while receiving full pay and benefits.
 Upon graduation, they will attend Officer Training School and commission as a second lieutenant.

 For More Information

 The Air Force is seeking talented and motivated high school and college students with solid character and demonstrated leadership potential.
 In the Air Force ROTC program, cadets are students first and spend an average of four to six contact hours weekly as freshmen/sophomores.
 As juniors and seniors, cadets spend six to 10 hours of contact time weekly as they work to build and refine their leadership skills.
 Successful completion of a four-year accredited degree program and Air Force ROTC leads to a commission as a second lieutenant in the best Air Force in the world.
-Citizens who have considered serving their country in any capacity and joining a world-class winning team can contact Air Force ROTC for more information: Air Force ROTC, Recruiting Branch, 551 East Maxwell Boulevard, Maxwell AFB, AL, 36112-6106, call toll-free, 1-866-4AFROTC (1-866-423-7682) or go to http://www.afrotc.com
+If you have ever considered serving your country in any capacity and joining a world-class winning team, contact Air Force ROTC for more information: Air Force ROTC, Recruiting Branch, 60 West Maxwell Boulevard, Maxwell AFB, AL, 36112-6106, call toll-free, 1-866-4AFROTC (1-866-423-7682) or go to http://www.afrotc.com.